religiosa1/react-solid-flow/README.md

 </For>
 ```

-Rendering a collection of items from _each_ prop.
+Rendering a collection of items from the _each_ prop.

-_children_ can be either a render prop function (more useful) or a static element.
+The _children_ prop can be either a render prop function (more useful)
+or a static element.

-If _each_ isn't an array or has zero length, display optional _fallback_.
-Any
+If _each_ isn't an array or has zero length, display the optional _fallback_.

-nullish child is ommited.
-If every child is ommited, _fallback_ is shown.
+Any nullish child is omitted.
+If every child is omitted, the _fallback_ prop is shown.

 You can specify a key prop directly on the root element of a child, using
 item's data.
 If the key isn't specified or is falsy, then array index added as the
-key automatically to avoid non-keyed items in collection.
+key automatically to avoid non-keyed items in the collection.

 #### Show